England are seeking a third straight win under the captaincy of Ronnie Edwards

+Sixth Cyprus cap for Peterborough United midfielder and Posh defenders in action for England on Tuesday

-Peterborough United midfielder Hector Kyprianou is set to win his sixth international cap for Cyprus on Monday.
+Peterborough United midfielder Hector Kyprianou won his sixth international cap for Cyprus on Monday.

-The 22 year-old is in the Cyprus squad for an international friendly against Serbia in Larnaca today (5pm kick off).
-He played 30 minutes as a substitute in a 1-1 draw with Latvia last Thursday.
+The 22 year-old came on as sixth-minute substitute in the 1-0 defeat by Serbia in Larnaca.
+Kyprianou also played 30 minutes as a substitute in a 1-1 draw with Latvia last Thursday, also in Larnaca.

 Posh defenders Ronnie Edwards and Jadel Katongo are in the England squad for a European Elite League Under 20 fixture in the Czech Republic on Tuesday (2pm).